 Identify Unlicensed Microsoft OneDrive User Accounts

-To avoid emptying your wallet, identify unlicensed OneDrive user accounts and take action—either renew or delete them—before January 27, 2025!
+To avoid emptying your wallet, find all unlicensed OneDrive accounts in your organization and take action—either assign a license or delete them—before January 27, 2025.

 SharePoint admin center > Reports > OneDrive accounts